genie-hq/genie/README.md

 ## Requirements 📋

 - Genie is currently available for use in a Node.js environment with TypeScript and Vitest.
-- For the test automation feature, we can only provide support for repositories that you own, as this is restricted by GitHub's access policies.
+- Currently, the test automation feature supports only repositories that you own.
+However, we plan to extend this support in the future.
+Stay tuned for updates!

 ## Features 🌟